cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 - (The On-Prem reachability from AVS is covered by the default route, or a specific On-Prem supernet could be statically configured on the NVA and advertised to the ARS.)
 - Specific UDRs on the GW subnet to force both the AVS and On-Prem traffic through the FW.

-> Here the role of the ARS is to both push the default route to AVS and enable the On-Prem <=> AVS transit.
+:arrow_right: Here the role of the ARS is to both push the default route to AVS and enable the On-Prem <=> AVS transit.

 ### FW NVA design (design 1.1 bis):